Batik Air Review: Kuala Lumpur to Perth (2025)

 As meals were only marginally cheaper by pre-purchasing online (about 5 MYR / A$1.60), I opted to purchase our early lunch on board the flight.

-There were only 2 hot-meal choices available on our flight, so we got one of each.
-This costa total of 45 MYR (~A$15), including a small bottle of water each.
+There were only 2 hot meal choices available on our flight, so we got one of each.
+This cost a total of 45 MYR (~A$15), including a small bottle of water each.

 My green chicken curry was good for an economy meal – not the worst airplane food I’ve ever eaten!